RealGoblins/Auto-CCS-by-RealGoblins/README.md

 ## Configs
 ### Socks5 proxy config
 note: your proxies must support the UDP protocol.
 Ask your provider before buying to be sure.
+The proxy config is imported from the *Socks5 Proxy* tab in the application

 Format:
 ```